 — Gina Barreca, author of They Used to Call Me Snow White, But I Drifted

-— Suzette Martinez Standring, award winning author, The Art of Opinion Writing
+— Suzette Martinez Standring, author of The Art of Opinion Writing